 ‘‘Hello, I’d just like to talk through Saturday, please.
 As far as I’m aware ‘come for lunch’ is not some sort of euphemism like ‘sleeping together’.
 I’d like to remind you that I expect a square meal, which should contain protein, fat, carbohydrates and vegetables.
 No, I don’t want to sodding plan the menu.’

 People ask if I would ever eat or cook meat.
 The answer is a solid no but I do fantasise about holding weird dinner parties.
 Our guests would have travelled about an hour across London and in this imaginary world, I have cooked meat for one of our guests.
 For everyone else, I’ve made a selection of pakoras served with chutney and the lovely biryani from Meera Sodha’s book, covered with a pastry crust.
-I give our odd man out a tin of tuna to start, followed by skewers of Bernard Matthews turkey ham and apples slices, covered in gravy.
-This would be based on some sort of notion that people like meat on stick, that fruit goes with meat and that people love meat and gravy.
-I couldn’t possible have absorbed some idea of food conventions from menus or God forbid, looked at a cookbook or quickly googled some recipes.
+I couldn’t possible have absorbed some idea of food conventions from menus or God forbid, looked at a cookbook or quickly googled some recipes but I would definitely want there to be a marked difference between the two different meals and for the meat eater to be left in doubt that I must absolutely despise them.
+I think I would give the odd man out a tin of tuna to start and then make some weird concoction based on a terrible protein swap.
+I’d boil some chicken in water, leaving out the spices I put in dal, as adding needing to add flavour to dal is usually viewed as proof that there is something inherently wrong with lentils.

 ‘You must have a very odd, disappointing diet,’, I say.